New Hope Resource Center Homeless Day Shelter

 - The center’s certificate of occupancy allows a maximum of 79 persons in the building at one time.
 Is there a specific square-foot requirement per occupant?

-- What about parking—how can the center be allowed to have 79 persons occupying it at one time yet have so few parking spaces?
-Isn’t it possible that visitors to the center will park on neighborhood str
+- What about parking—how can the center be allowed a 79-person occupancy yet have so few parking spaces?
+Isn’t it possible that visitors to the center will park on neighborhood streets?